ktsim/mcp-demo/README.md

 - Click the button to cycle through different language greetings

 ### Calculator
+1. Basic Operations:
-1. Click numbers and operators to build your calculation
+   - Click numbers and operators to build your calculation
-2. Press '=' to see the result
+   - Press '=' to see the result
-3. Press 'C' to clear the display
+   - Press 'C' to clear

-4. Handles decimal numbers and basic arithmetic operations
+2. Advanced Functions:
+   - √: Calculate square root
+   - x²: Square the current number
+   - %: Convert to percentage
+   - ±: Toggle between positive/negative
+   - ⌫: Delete last digit

+3. Memory Operations:
+   - MC: Clear memory
+   - MR: Recall memory
+   - M+: Add to memory
+   - M-: Subtract from memory